-State tax credits — According to the National Trust for Historic Preservation, 35 states have tax incentives for rehabbing a historic home.
-Some states provide extra incentives for certain types of properties, such barns, mills, and those that produce income.
+State tax credits — According to the National Trust for Historic Preservation, 35 states have tax incentives for renovating a historic home.
+Some states provide extra incentives for certain types of properties, such as barns, mills, and those that produce income.
 (Consult your tax advisor for details.)

 Federal tax credits — You may have heard of the Historic Rehabilitation Tax Credit, but it is not for owner-occupied residential properties.
 However, historic property owners can create preservation easements to protect their property against development, and may realize federal income tax deductions based on the donation of an easement.
 Easements are complex legal entities requiring expert legal and tax advice.